 Time will never end

-until the last trumpet roars,
+till the last trumpet roars,

-then and only then,
+Then and only then,

 will time be no more.